Digitalization at the Family Business Vetter

 Reliable, efficient and safe processes are the very essence of our industry.
 The regulatory specifications in the pharmaceutical environment are very restrictive, and for good reason.
 However, this also means that in order to leverage digitalization we must overcome a higher complexity.

 The future is now

 Digitalization at Vetter is already being lived on an everyday basis.
-Our company strategy, Vetter NExT 2029, is being developed with staff members in virtual workshops.
+Our company strategy, Vetter NExT 2029, has been developed with staff members in virtual workshops.
 Many of the collected ideas and challenges deal with our digital roadmap.

 The digital change at Vetter has many features.
 Within the scope of digitalizing central key processes, the future factory processes are a part of our focus.
 We are therefore dealing with topics such as predictive maintenance, visual remote services, or intelligent worker assistance systems to significantly reduce standstill and troubleshooting times.

 Artificial intelligence has already been implemented at our company with the successful usage of machine learning systems.
 We are working on exciting projects such as generating text from data - the so-called natural language generation, up to complex forecasting projects in the context of controlling.
 Moreover, we will rely on robotic process automation for recurring and clearly-defined tasks in the future.

 To strive for innovation on a continuous basis is what we consider an integral part of our responsibility.
 We develop some of these digital infrastructures completely in-house and are, thus, setting up important competencies that are becoming increasingly significant for our future.

 The implementation of digital processes concerns the essential core processes of Vetter.
 Within the scope of our wide-ranging digitalization strategy, we focus on, among other things, projects in the topic areas production, quality and the supply chain.
 But digitalization is also advancing in the administrative areas with a wide variety of projects.